-M+B is pleased to present an exhibition of new work by New York-based artist Cameron Martin.
-This is the artist’s first solo exhibition with the gallery and will run from May 18 through June 15, 2018, with an opening reception on Saturday, May 18 from 6 to 8 pm.
+M+B is pleased to present Signals, Cameron Martin’s first exhibition with the gallery.
+Comprised of new non-objective paintings as well as drawings from the artist’s ongoing Reticulations series, the exhibition will run from May 18 through June 15, 2019, with an opening reception on Saturday, May 18 from 6 to 8 pm.

 Cameron Martin (b.
-1970 Seattle, WA) received his BA from Brown University in 1994 and continued his studies at the Whitney Independent Study Program in 1996.
-Martin has had numerous solo exhibitions including Abstracts at the University Art Museum at SUNY Albany, accompanied by a catalogue with an essay by art historian and critic Suzanne Hudson; New Congress at James Fuentes, New York, NY; Bracket at Greenberg Van Doren Gallery, New York, NY; Focus 3: Cameron Martin at the Philbrook Museum of Art, Tulsa, OK; and Currents 97: Cameron Martin at the St Louis Art Museum, St Louis, MO.
-His work has also been in numerous group exhibitions including When We Were Young: Rethinking Abstraction From the University at Albany Art Collections, University Art Museum, SUNY Albany, Albany, NY; Mythos Berg, RLB Kunstbrücke, Innsbruck, Austria; Reclaimed: Nature and Place Through Contemporary Eyes, Seattle Art Museum, Seattle, WA; Highpoint Editions—Decade One, Minneapolis Institute of Art, Minneapolis, MN; Surveyor, Albright Knox Art Gallery, Buffalo, NY; roundabout, City Gallery, Wellington, New Zealand, which travelled to the Tel Aviv Museum, Tel Aviv, Israel; in Monet’s Garden, Columbus Museum or Art, OH, which travelled to the Musée Marmottan, Paris; and the Whitney Biennial at the Whitney Museum of American Art, New York, NY.
+1970 Seattle, WA) received his BA from Brown University and continued his studies at the Whitney Independent Study Program.
+Martin has had numerous solo exhibitions including Abstracts at the University Art Museum at SUNY Albany; New Congress at James Fuentes, New York, NY; Bracket at Greenberg Van Doren Gallery, New York, NY; Focus 3: Cameron Martin at the Philbrook Museum of Art, Tulsa, OK; and Currents 97: Cameron Martin at the St Louis Art Museum, St Louis, MO.
+His work has also been in numerous group exhibitions including When We Were Young: Rethinking Abstraction From the University at Albany Art Collections, University Art Museum, SUNY, Albany, NY; Mythos Berg, RLB Kunstbrücke, Innsbruck, Austria; Reclaimed: Nature and Place Through Contemporary Eyes, Seattle Art Museum, Seattle, WA; Highpoint Editions—Decade One, Minneapolis Institute of Art, Minneapolis, MN; Surveyor, Albright Knox Art Gallery, Buffalo, NY; roundabout, City Gallery, Wellington, New Zealand, which travelled to the Tel Aviv Museum, Tel Aviv, Israel; in Monet’s Garden, Columbus Museum or Art, OH, which travelled to the Musée Marmottan, Paris; and the Whitney Biennial at the Whitney Museum of American Art, New York, NY.
 Martin has received awards including the John Simon Guggenheim Memorial Foundation Fellowship, the Joan Mitchell Foundation Fellowship, and the Artists at Giverny Fellowship and Residency in Giverny, France.
-His work is in several museum collections, including the The Whitney Museum of American Art, New York, NY, Albright-Knox Gallery, Buffalo, NY, Minneapolis Institute of Art, MN; and Saint Louis Art Museum, MO.
+His work is in several museum collections, including the Whitney Museum of American Art, New York, NY, Albright-Knox Gallery, Buffalo, NY, Minneapolis Institute of Art, MN; and Saint Louis Art Museum, MO.
 Cameron Martin lives and works in Brooklyn, NY.